Social Security Benefit Calculator

 This spreadsheet allows you to calculate your future Social Security benefit at any retirement age for any set of earnings (real or assumed, past or future).

-Simple instructions: Enter your birth year and a set of past or future earnings in the peach boxes in the table on the left.
-You can get your entire list of past earnings from Social Security itself, which is a good idea to do every year anyway to verify your earnings were reported correctly.
+Simple instructions: Enter your birth year.
+Next, enter a set of (actual) past and estimated or expected future earnings in the peach boxes in the table on the left.
+You can get your entire list of past earnings from Social Security itself, which is a good idea to do every year to verify your earnings were reported correctly.
 If desired (for advanced users), enter non-zero assumptions for inflation (CPI-W and Average Wage Growth in the upper right table).
 If you change these inflation measures, enter any possible future earnings as the actual earnings you expect to receive.
-Otherwise enter your salary in today's dollars.
-The outputs will always be in terms of "today's" dollars however.
+Otherwise enter your salary/earnings in today's dollars.
+In this calculator, all outputs will always stay in terms of "today's" dollars.
 The main output is the table and graph at the bottom right, which will illustrate your actual annual benefit based on any future hypothetical retirement date.
 The x-axis represents the age at which future earnings are not taken into account (i.e. because you are retired and no longer working).
 Each colored line on the graph represents the age you wish to START collecting a benefit.
 Age 62 is at the bottom, age 70 at the top.

 The maximum amount of taxed earnings for each year is represented by the Social Security Wage Base (SSWB; officially known as the benefit and contribution base).
 The "Indexed" column represents the adjustment for wage inflation on that year's earnings.
 Only the top 35 years of indexed earnings (including zeros, if any) are used to calculate the benefit.
-The top 35 years are shown in bold if there are more than 35 inputs.
+Your top 35 years are shown in bold if there are more than 35 inputs.

 Additional information/instruction can be found after the spreadsheet.